Foreign involvement in the Syrian civil war: Support for Rojava

-The Rojava conflict has seen substantial military and logistic support from the Combined Joint Task Force – Operation Inherent Resolve (CJTF–OIR) coalition for the Syrian Democratic Forces (SDF) since 2014.
-The SDF has been strongly supported with foreign air power in the Rojava-Islamist conflict, but not when it has fought Turkey, a NATO ally of many of the members of the CJTF–OIR coalition.
-Diplomatic support for Rojava has been limited, with the Syrian Democratic Council usually uninvited to the various international negotiations around the Syrian peace process.
+The Rojava conflict received substantial military and logistic support from the Combined Joint Task Force – Operation Inherent Resolve (CJTF–OIR) coalition for SDF beginning in 2014.
+SDF was supported with foreign air power in the Rojava-Islamist conflict, but not when it fought Turkey, a NATO ally of many of the members of the CJTF–OIR coalition.
+Diplomatic support for Rojava was limited, with the Syrian Democratic Council usually uninvited to the various international negotiations around the Syrian peace process.

-In April 2016 a France 24 documentary reported the presence of French, British, and US special forces cooperating with the Syrian Democratic Forces to coordinate airstrikes against ISIL during the al-Shaddadi offensive (2016) in February.
+In April 2016, French, British, and US special forces were reportedly cooperating with SDF to coordinate airstrikes against ISIL during the al-Shaddadi offensive (2016) in February.

-In late April 2016, the US announced imminent deployment to Syria of additional 250 US troops to provide training to the Syrian Democratic Forces.
-Shortly thereafter, 150 of these troops were reported to have arrived in Rmelan, al-Hasakah Governorate, in an area controlled by the Kurdish YPG militia, from Iraqi Kurdistan.
-The deployment prompted the Syrian government′s strong condemnation of what it called a ″blatant act of aggression that constitutes a dangerous intervention and a gross violation of the Syrian sovereignty.″ In mid-August 2016, the Pentagon said the U.S.-led coalition′s F-22 aircraft flew over the area around the city of Al-Hasakah in a "very unusual" move to protect American special operation ground forces from attacks by Syrian government jets.
+In April 2016, 150 US troops were reported to have arrived in Rmelan, al-Hasakah Governorate, in an area controlled by YPG, from Iraqi Kurdistan.
+The deployment prompted the Syrian government to condemn what it called a ″blatant act of aggression that constitutes a dangerous intervention and a gross violation of the Syrian sovereignty".
+In mid-August, the Pentagon said the US-led coalition′s F-22 aircraft flew near Al-Hasakah to protect American special operations ground forces from attacks by Syrian government jets.

-In late November 2017, the US government made it known that they intended to use the presence of US troops in northern Syria, deployed there in support of the Kurdish-dominated SDF, to pressure president Assad to make concessions at the talks in Geneva.
-This intent was in mid-January 2018 clearly broadcast by Rex Tillerson, who said the Trump administration would maintain an open-ended military presence in Syria to counter Iran′s influence and oust Syrian president Bashar al-Assad.
-However, in April 2018 the Saudi foreign minister, Adel al-Jubeir, said that they were in discussions with the US on finding replacement forces for the about 2,000 US troops in Syria supporting the fight against ISIL, to address the Trump administration's desire to withdraw them.
+In late November 2017, the US made it known that they intended to use the presence of US troops in northern Syria, deployed there to support SDF, to pressure Assad to make concessions at the talks in Geneva.
+This intent was affirmed by Rex Tillerson, who said the Trump administration would maintain an open-ended military presence to counter Iran′s influence and oust Assad.
+However, in April 2018 Saudi foreign minister Adel al-Jubeir said that the Kingdom was in discussions with the US on finding replacements for the about 2,000 US troops supporting the fight against ISIL, to address the Trump administration's desire to withdraw them.

-On 18 September 2020, the US military announced that it was deploying Bradley fighting vehicles, advanced radar and more fighter jet patrols in north-eastern Syria to protect US troops fighting ISIS, amid tensions with Russia.
+On 18 September 2020, the US military announced that it was deploying Bradley fighting vehicles, advanced radar, and more air patrols in northeastern Syria to protect US troops, amid tensions with Russia.

-Support for the Islamic State
+Support for Islamic State

-Until 2015, the Turkish government had maintained a border regime that was referred to by commentators and Turkish journalists as the "Jihadist Highway" where militants including potential ISIL fighters and other radical groups could come and go freely.
+Until 2015, the Turkish government maintained a border regime that was referred to by commentators and Turkish journalists as the "Jihadist Highway" where militants including potential ISIL fighters and other radical groups could travel freely.

-In July 2015, a raid by US special forces on a compound housing ISIL's "chief financial officer", Abu Sayyaf, produced evidence that Turkish officials directly dealt with ranking ISIL members.
+In July 2015, a raid by US special forces on a compound housing ISIL's "chief financial officer", Abu Sayyaf, produced evidence that Turkish officials directly dealt with high ranking ISIL members.